PeakIndicators/Getting-Started-On-Azure-ML/Documents/Detect-mitigate-unfairness-in-models.md

 | Over 50 |	0.708995 | 0.888889 |	0.937984 | 0.902985 |

 ### Visualizing metrics in a dashboard
 It's often easier to compare metrics visually, so Fairlearn provides an interactive dashboard widget that you can use in a notebook to display group metrics for a model.
-The widget enables you to choose a sensitive feature and performance metric to compare, and then calculates and visualizes the metrics and disparity, like this:
+The widget enables you to choose a sensitive feature and performance metric to compare and then calculates and visualizes the metrics and disparity, like this:

 ![](../Images/Unfairness3.PNG)